Get the STT206 Exam Keynote now!

 d.
 In a two-tailed test, the rejection region is in one of the tails, while in a one-tailed test the rejection region is split between the tails.

-Which of the following statements is true about the null hypothesis?
+43. Which of the following statement is true about the null hypothesis?

 a.
 Will always contain zero